Liscannor 1.5 miles.

-The cottage is approached up a small drive, which opens out onto a delightful patio area with seating from where you can relax and enjoy the breathtaking views of the coastline, plus on two sides of this Liscannor cottage there is a half acre open field for the children to play and explore in.
+The cottage is approached up a small drive, which opens out onto a delightful patio area with seating from where you can relax and enjoy the breathtaking views of the coastline, plus on two sides of this Liscannor cottage there is a half acre open field.

 For sports enthusiasts, golf at the Championship Links Course and surfing can be enjoyed nearby, whilst the Cliffs of Moher, one of Ireland's natural wonders, are less than five minutes' drive away, plus local boat trips to the Aran Islands, should not be missed.

 This Liscannor cottage offers a perfect base for touring the local area and seeing some of the best coastline and beaches that Ireland has to offer.